 Wang Jian's Early Life in Army

-Wang Jian was a descendant of a royal family member of the Zhou Dynasty; but when he was born, his family had already moved to Qin kingdom and lived as normal civilian.
+Wang Jian was a descendant of a royal family member of the Zhou Dynasty; but when he was born, his family had already moved to State Qin and lived as normal civilian.

-When Bai Qi displeased the current king and committed suicide, Wang Jian also was demoted to an ordinary officer, until King Ying Zheng ascended to the throne.
+After Bai Qi having displeased the current King of Qin and committed suicide, Wang Jian also was demoted to an ordinary officer.

 Wang Jian's Assistance of King of Qin and Powerful Minister